friendly-bits/shell-scheduler/TIMEKEEPING.md

 4. **Completion record arrival wins over expiry.** On each scheduler wake-up, a received completion record is processed before deadlines are checked.
 5. **Job expiries do not count as progress.** The idle timeout is reset when the scheduler starts a job or processes a genuine completion record - never when it processes an expiry.
 6. **Late completion records are discarded.** If an abandoned job's completion record arrives after its expiry was processed, the record is silently dropped; the job's classification (timed out, code `124`) stands.
 The job's PID is removed from the list of `<running_pids>`.
-7. **Final accounting.** Timed-out job IDs appear in the dedicated `<expired_job_ids>` list passed to the **scheduler termination callback** - not in `<fail_job_ids>`, which is reserved for jobs that exited with a non-zero code.
+7. **Final accounting.** Timed-out job IDs appear in the dedicated `<expired_job_ids>` list passed to the **scheduler completion callback** - not in `<fail_job_ids>`, which is reserved for jobs that exited with a non-zero code.
 Abandoned jobs whose process never reported back before scheduler exit have their PIDs included in `<running_pids>`; abandoned jobs whose late record was discarded do not, and neither do jobs whose kill was verified by the [job termination callback](REFERENCE.md#job-termination-callback-details).

 ### Implementation notes (internal)